-North Macedonia to become the first Western Balkan country to phase-out coal26.
-February 2020. / SEE Energy News
+North Macedonia to become the first Western Balkan country to phase-out coal, SEE Energy News

 The Government of North Macedonia has approved a national Energy Strategy that makes it the first country in the Western Balkans to consider a coal phase-out before 2030.